 Co-ordinates all necessary event logistics and operations as decided on by the event sponsors, prepares the overall event schedule and heat draws, and ensures that everyone is contributing towards the event and are doing their assigned tasks.
-Reports directly to the event sponsors and liaises with the Surfing Australia Event Manager and Technical Director.
+Reports directly to the event sponsors and liaises with the Surfing Australia Head of Events and SA Technical Director.